July 6th – July 24th

 What is Summer Challenge?

-Summer Challenge is an academically advanced summer camp for children who will have completed the 5th or 6th grade.
-Its goal is to provide motivated students with an intensive, hands-on, fun, and educational experience in areas outside of the traditional school curriculum.
+Summer Challenge is an academically advanced summer program for children who will have completed the 5th or 6th grade.
+Summer Challenge provides motivated students with an intensive, hands-on, fun, and educational experience in areas outside of the traditional school curriculum.

 How to Apply

 Registration for Summer Challenge 2020 will begin at 4:00 PM on Sunday, February 9th and end at 5:00 PM, May 22nd.
 Students must currently be 5th or 6th graders.
 Because classes fill quickly, students are allowed to indicate their 1st, 2nd, and 3rd choices during registration.
 However, students are only accepted into one class.
 Applicants need to complete the online application and submit appropriate documentation to qualify for admission to the program.
 Applications are only considered complete after documentation has been submitted.

 - Enrollment in an identified gifted/highly capable program that specifically serves highly capable students.
 Acceptable documentation is a letter of placement or report card in a gifted program or school.

 - Qualification to participate in a nationally recognized talent search (Johns Hopkins CTY, Davidson Institute, etc.)

 - Smarter Balanced (SBAC) scores or other standardized test (ITBS, SSAT, SCAT, CoGAT, ERB) scores in the 80th percentile or above in at least one subject area.
 For your reference, the minimum SBAC scores for tests taken the spring of 2019 are as follows:

 - 4th Grade test: ELA 2572, OR Math 2568